 This course examines the civil liability for an intentional or unintentional breach of duty imposed by law.
 In addition, it explores the various theories for distributing losses due to harmful conduct.
 The torts to be studied include intentional torts, negligence, and strict liability for certain types of conduct.
 The affirmative defenses and privileges with respect to tortious conduct will also be covered.
 Students will develop greater proficiency in applying the rules of tort law to complex fact patterns and in recognizing, analyzing, and clearly expressing the legal issues and public policy arguments arising from actual and hypothetical cases.
-(This is a required first-year course).
+This course is required for graduation.